andylockran/spectral-aws-apigateway-ruleset/README.md

   - spectral-aws-apigateway-ruleset
 ```

-This pulls the definition directly from npm, do you don't have to even install it!
+This pulls the definition directly from npm, so you don't have to even install it!

+N.B.
+I've used webpack for the rules and dependencies, so the rules work without the install too!

 ## NPM package